 There is a wonderful fireplace.
 Breakfast, lunch and dinner is served with a focus on biological and organic food.
 There is live music after a morning yoga class on Sunday.

 2. Café De Wetering

-In the centre of town, but a bit hidden and so easy to miss is Café De Wetering.
+In the centre of town, but a bit hidden and easy to miss is Café De Wetering.
 De Wetering is an old brown bar styled café with a downstairs bar where the Dutch chat cosily with strangers.
 A typical drink is Jenever (Dutch gin) to go with a plate of cheese and mustard.

 Upstairs is where the fire crackles nicely.
 Visitors are asked to keep it going.
-You can cude up with the bar cat on the leather sofa while you stare into the flames or join the locals for friendly chat.
+You can cuddle up with the bar cat on the leather sofa while you stare into the flames or join the locals for a friendly chat.

 Café de Wetering

 3. Pacific Parc

 Eating, drinking, dancing.
 You can do it all at Pacific Parc.
-The all day hotspot with a big, sunny terrace in Westergas.
+The all-day hotspot has a with a big, sunny terrace at cultural hub Westergas.
 Coffee or lunch, casual dining, a beer in the sun or dancing the night away, Pacific Parc is good all day long.
 And they have a fireplace!